jennybrown8/codeanalyzer/README.md

 5. Run "Main" giving it a command line argument of the path to the directory.
 6. You should see log4j and weld initializing in the console, and then Hibernate creating a PersistenceUnit and connecting to your database.
-7. Then you should see the application take over:
+7. Then you should see the application take over.

+     ...
      02 Jul 2014 19:13:14 [main] WARN  net.simsa.codeanalyzer.ApplicationMain - Beginning
      02 Jul 2014 19:13:15 [main] INFO  net.simsa.codeanalyzer.model.DebugStats - Processed 100 files.
      02 Jul 2014 19:13:15 [main] INFO  net.simsa.codeanalyzer.model.DebugStats - Processed 200 files.